mtkennerly/bosca-ceoil-js/README.md

 This was how the SiON samples were recorded:

 * 100% system volume.
-* Create a Bosca Coeil song with 18 patterns, where every even pattern is blank.
+* Create a Bosca Ceoil song with 18 patterns, where every even pattern is blank.
 Every odd pattern is a single, full-measure note, starting from C1 and going up to C9.
 * Record the song in Audacity and use the Sound Finder function to split